Blood moon prophecy: Media attention

 Hagee and Biltz's claims gained mainstream media attention in publications such as USA Today and The Washington Post.
 Earth & Sky reported receiving "a number of inquiries about Blood Moon".

+Rarity

-Writing for Earth & Sky Bruce McClure and Deborah Byrd point out that the referenced verse also says the "sun will be turned into darkness", an apparent reference to a solar eclipse.
+Writing for Earth & Sky, Bruce McClure and Deborah Byrd point out that the referenced verse also says the "sun will be turned into darkness", an apparent reference to a solar eclipse.
+(There was a total solar eclipse on March 20, 2015, but it appeared partial except near the North Pole.
+Another occurred on March 9, 2016.)
 They note that since the Jewish Calendar is lunar, one-sixth of all eclipses will occur during Passover or Sukkot.

 Furthermore, there have been 62 tetrads since the 1st century AD, though only eight of them have coincided with both feasts.
+There are eight tetrads between 1949 and 2051 (see Tetrad (astronomy)).
+In these, half of the eclipses in the (Northern Hemisphere) spring coincide with Passover and the subsequent eclipse with Sukkot.
+We are currently in a period when tetrads are more common than average.
+As seen in the graph, such periods happen every 600 years or so.
+The eclipses of a tetrad occur around the time of Passover and Sukkot (halfway between the Earth's perihelion and aphelion).

 Additionally, three of the four eclipses in the tetrad were not even visible in the biblical homeland of Israel, casting further doubt on Hagee and Biltz's interpretation; even then, only the very end of the last eclipse was visible in Israel.